New Provincial Regulation on Home Pool Safety

 Several considerations must be taken into account when determining whether your pool and the area around it comply with the regulation and are safe for young children.
 These include the enclosure around the pool, how access is controlled, how any pool equipment is set up, the layout of the surrounding area, the features of the diving board if there is one and any applicable zoning standards.

-*The English version was translated and adapted by the City of Dollard-des-Ormeaux from the texts of the Ministère des Affaires municipales et de l'Habitation.
+*English version translated and adapted by the City of Dollard-des-Ormeaux.
 Used with their kind permission.

 The Urban Planning Department is here to help!